 - Don’t plug Mevo Plus into a power strip, make sure it’s connected to mains electricity when plugged in.

-- Double and triple check your tilt settings.
+- Double and triple-check your tilt settings.
 Using a low tilt level for simulator golf is sometimes the culprit for repeated misreads.

 - Take a look at your simulator floor.
-Mevo Plus needs to recognise that this is the floor (and hence the bottom of the radar sensing zone) in order to register the shot.
-Mevo Plus could end up struggling to register shots if it is not at the same height as the ball, or for some reason does not like the colour of the floor or how level it is.
+Mevo Plus needs to recognize that this is the floor (and hence the bottom of the radar sensing zone) in order to register the shot.
+Mevo Plus could end up struggling to register shots if it is not at the same height as the ball, or for some reason does not like the color of the floor or how level it is.
 Alternatively, the unit may register the shot but give you a wacky launch angle.